 As classic Kal-El as you can get.
 He doesn’t want to compromise his identity as the klutz Clark Kent, but also wants to protect Lois during a dangerous situation.
-He is able to do both by catching a bullet as Superman while fainting as Clark Kent from anxiety of the situation.
+He is able to do both by catching a bullet as Superman while fainting as Clark Kent from the anxiety of the situation.
 Christopher Reeves played this role perfectly with this scene helping define his two characters of the Man of Steel and the lovable reporter.

 82. Briefcase Fight | Ant-Man (2015)

-During Ant-Man’s climatic battle with evil businessman, Darren Cross, we witness Scott Lang utilize the Ant-Man suit to its fullest abilities to try and take down the villain.
+During Ant-Man’s climactic battle with the evil businessman, Darren Cross, we witness Scott Lang utilize the Ant-Man suit to its fullest abilities to try and take down the villain.
 Business really picks up when Cross is able to suit up himself as the Yellowjacket.
 We get the typical helicopter fight we have seen a million times, but what makes this showdown special is when both miniature characters get trapped inside of a briefcase that falls out of the helicopter and hurls toward earth.
-The Cure begins to play in the background as we see small objects appear gigantic on this unusual battle field.
+The Cure begins to play in the background as we see small objects appear gigantic on this unusual battlefield.
 My favorite part of the whole film.

 81. “If You’re Nothing Without the Suit” | Spider-Man: Homecoming (2017)

-We just saw young Spider-Man fail for the first real time on a grand scale.
+We just saw young Spider-Man fail for the first real-time on a grand scale.
 His actions could have cost lives, but thankfully the Iron Man suit was there to help save the day.
 We see Peter dejected after his failure and arguing with what he thought was an empty Iron Man suit thinking Stark didn’t care enough to show up himself.
 Seeing Tony step out and become a father figure to Peter was pretty great.
 Being a father means having to be tough on your kids in critical moments.
-They won’t like you for it, but eventually they will understand.
+They won’t like you for it, but eventually, they will understand.
 Tony delivers his own version of “With great power” line which plants emotional seeds for things to come.